juanmera01/starwars-API/README.md

 people and planets.
 It uses json as response format.
 It is developed using java Spring framework and a HSQLDB as a persistence system.

+You can find th documentation of the existing StarWars API [here](https://swapi.dev/documentation)

 ## How to run
 For the execution of the application, it will be enough to execute the database as a local server.
 To do this we execute the selected file from the bin folder.